masoudd/Hashfix/README.md

 Hashfix
 =======

-This program checks a file against a hash list and reports non matching parts.
+This program takes a file, a hashlist and a url.

+Checks the file against the hashlist and if a chunk of the file does not match the hash in the hashlist, it downloads that chunk from the url and writes it in the file.

 Hashlist